poddamatt98/sensor-tracker/README.md

 # sensor-tracker
-A mock IoT dashboard built with Docker, Prometheus and Grafana
+A mock IoT dashboard built with Docker, Prometheus and Grafana.